 Winter is an ideal time to prune deciduous trees because they are bare.
 This makes it far easier to clearly see what you’re doing.
-It is also easier to evaluate the overall structure of the tree, as there are no leaves or foliage to obstruct your view.
-This helps you easily analyse and reach the parts that need to be pruned and reduces the volume of waste that needs to be removed.
+It is also easier to evaluate the overall structure of the tree; there are no leaves or foliage to obstruct your view.
+This helps you easily analyse and reach the parts that need to be pruned.
+It also reduces the volume of waste that needs to be removed.

 2. Improved Appearance

 Trees produce sap when they are trimmed or pruned but in winter, sap is less active.
 This means that there is less ‘bleeding’ from the tree which is unsightly and also a waste of precious energy.

 Winter pruning stimulates spring growth and as there is less overall growth to support, more energy can be put into bud production.
 This results in a bushier tree and subsequently quick hiding of old pruning cuts.
 Removing dead or crossing branches is essential for the overall health and appearance of the tree.
 This also reduces congestion which aesthetically looks much better and aids air circulation.

 Diseases and insects which damage trees thrive in the warm summer months and also during wet autumns.
 Pruning trees in winter therefore means that there is less likelihood of these insects getting into the pruning cuts.
 Additionally, it limits the chance that diseases such as dutch elm disease, oak wilt and fire blight can spread between plants.